keyboardio/Kaleidoscope/README.md

 ### `OSM(mod)`

-> A macro that takes a single argument, the name of the modifier: `LCtrl`,
+> A macro that takes a single argument, the name of the modifier: `LeftCtrl`,
-> `LShift`, `LAlt`, `LGUI` or their right-side variant.
-When marked up with this
+> `LeftShift`, `LeftAlt`, `LeftGUI` or their right-side variant.
+When marked up
-> macro, the modifier will act as a one-shot modifier.
+> with this macro, the modifier will act as a one-shot modifier.

 ### `OSL(layer)`

 > Takes a layer number as argument, and sets up the key to act as a one-shot
 > layer key.
 >
-> Please note that while `KaleidoscopeFirmware` supports more, one-shot layers are
+> Please note that while `Kaleidoscope` supports more, one-shot layers are
 > limited to 24 layers only.

 ## Plugin methods